 Before these conversations can occur, everyone needs to feel calm and safe.
 It may be that some pupils need to be removed from the situation or classroom and directed to a safe place for this to occur.
 Depending on the situation, Team Teach approaches or a Positive Handling approach may be used to remove a child from an unsafe situation.
-As a consequence of some behaviours, a pupil may need to have 'time out' of lessons, break, or lunchtime to ensure they understand the impact of their behaviour.
+As a consequence of some behaviours, a pupil may need to have 'reflection/ time out/' of lessons, break, or lunchtime to ensure they understand the impact of their behaviour.
 These times will be supported by a member of staff and will be conducted in a Restorative manner.
-Details of the incidents will be recorded on our school system (Sleuth) and parents/carers will be informed.
+Details of the incidents will be recorded on our school system (Cpoms) and parents/carers will be informed.

-As part of the reparative process within Restorative Approaches, consequences will be put in place in accordance with the nature and severity of the incident.
+As part of the reparative process within Restorative Approaches, actions and repair work will be put in place in accordance with the nature and severity of the incident.